DeepakChoudhari/WheelMovies/README.md

 #### Below is the database schema used.
 Database script is [here](https://github.com/DeepakChoudhari/WheelMovies/blob/master/WheelMoviesDbScript.sql)
 ![WheelMovies databse schema](https://github.com/DeepakChoudhari/WheelMovies/blob/master/db_schema.png)

-#### What's missing?
+#### What can be added next?
 (Improvement Opportunities)
+* Add more unit and integration tests to cover all the scenarios
+* Concurrency checks while saving data
 * Security - authentication and authorization of apis' has been omitted
 * API Health checks
 * Caching - Caching can be leveraged to cache the responses
-* Add more unit and integration tests to cover all the scenarios
-* Concurrency checks while saving data
 * API Versioning (via headers)
 * Implement HATEOAS - Hypermedia As Transfer Engine Of Application State